-Water purification
+Water Purification

-The WRPG supplementary guidance does not require the monetisation of Water Purification services, as these services are highly dependent on local factors (e.g. proximity to a water body) and there are limited tools available to provide accurate monetised assessment.
-For feasible WRMP options, an assessment was undertaken at Stage 1, based on habitat data and WFD status information from the EA's Catchment Explorer.
-As noted at the start of Section 3.1, that assessment has not been included here because it was superseded by later stages of assessment.
-For options included in the Preferred Plan, a revised assessment was undertaken using similar information but also incorporating proximity to watercourses, with a score of between -1 (least impact) and -5 (greatest impact) being assigned to each option.
+The WRPG does not require the monetisation of Water Purification services, as these services are highly dependent on local factors (e.g. proximity to a water body) and there are limited tools available to provide accurate monetised assessment.
+Thus only a qualitative assessment (at Stage 1) was undertaken, which was based on habitat data and WFD status information from the EA's Catchment Explorer.

-Water regulation
+Water Regulation

-The WRPG supplementary guidance does not require the monetisation of Water Regulation services.
-It is considered that, with the available information, this service is best represented by the WFD Compliance Assessment.
-To avoid double counting, therefore, the WFD Compliance Assessment report completed for the revised draft WRMP should be referred to directly for the assessment of this service.
+The WRPG does not require the monetisation of Water Regulation services.
+It is considered that, with the available information, this service is best represented by the Water Framework Directive (WFD) Compliance Assessment.
+To avoid double counting, therefore, the WFD Compliance Assessment report should be referred to directly for the assessment of this service.

-Recreation and tourism
+Recreation and Tourism